 Miscellaneous

-1. Start a student book club
+1. Start a student book club.

-2. Adopt a Little Free Library
+2. Adopt a Little Free Library.

-3. Create a "Favorite Reading Places" display
+3. Create a "Favorite Reading Places" display.

 4. Create a classroom Book Jar- Keep small slips of colored construction paper and a pen next to a mason jar or other decorated container.
 Have students write the titles of books they would like to read as a class.
 Choose a designated time to draw a slip from the container and read the book.

-5. Have students create a bookmark in a "maker space" lab
+5. Have students create a bookmark in a "maker space" lab.

 6. Work with the librarian to create a library scavenger hunt featuring books of different genres, in order to acclimate them to the library's organization.

-7. Have a PJ reading party
+7. Have a PJ reading party.

-8. Participate in the Global Read Aloud or other reading campaigns and initiatives
+8. Participate in the Global Read Aloud or other reading campaigns and initiatives.

 9. Host a book drive and donate to the local children's shelter, Boys and Girls Club, community center, etc.